In Conversation: Play as a Community Health Strategy

 Details

 Does play have potential to strengthen community ties and improve public health by promoting active living and social engagement?
-What role can local governments play in supporting community play initiatives that address public health challenges?
+What role can collaboration between agencies play in supporting community play initiatives that address public health challenges?

 Speaker